EternalFr0st/cloud-labs/1-setup-infra/README.md

 - SSH to the Bastion host
 - SSH to the Web servers
 - Copy and past Floating IP for the Load balancer instance in the web browser and refresh - you should see the content switching
-- Visit the health endpoint

-## Challenge!

-- Add to your SSH configuration to jump directly to the Server via Bastion instead of first SSH into Bastion and from Bastion SSH to Server.